SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 09 July, 2026 at 23:53:18
+# Last Refreshed - 10 July, 2026 at 23:49:24
 The Latest Activity was a Ride -

-<b>Beautiful before the heat hit Morning Ride</b>
+<b>Before the sun Morning Ride</b>

-which happened on 08 July, 2026 at 06:02:44
+which happened on 10 July, 2026 at 06:07:16

-Which is 0 years, 0 months, 1 days, 17 hours and 50 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 17 hours and 42 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19224448028
+You can see it here https://www.strava.com/activities/19252387621

 ## Number of Rides
 How many rides have I done each year?